guaguanco127/plugins/README.md

 [br.pitchshift.1.0](https://github.com/guaguanco127/br.pitchshift.1.0) A pitchshifting device/object with slight latency and no artifacts.
 Preferred for harmonization.

 [br.whammy.1.0](https://github.com/guaguanco127/br.whammy.1.0) A pitch-shifting device/object with no latency and some artifacts.

+## <a name="future"></a>Future Effects/Instruments

+These are planned effects to be released on a later date.

+br.scrub.1.0 A granular effect that scrubs through a buffer in real-time.

+br.delay.reverse.1.0 A reverse delay effect

+br.skipper.1.0 A granular effect that acts like a chaotic degital delay that randomly skips between delay times.

+br.repeater.1.0 A type of looper that plays back the most recent "n seconds" stereo signals between 0. and 10,000 ms. This differs from a regular looper in that it reads from a circular buffer.
+It is reactionary in the sense that if you hear something that just happened you can go back and grab it.
+Scrubbing and speed features will be available.

+br.strong.1.0 A Karplus Strong style synth with different features.
+Higher fideltiy and deeper sound than the traditional synth.

+br.retrigger.1.0 A granular sampler that can retrigger any sample as frequent as the nyquist frequency without changing the pitch.
+Pitchshifting feature for timbrel adjustments will be a feature.

+br.tone.1.0 A standard tone generator.
+Sine, Sawtooth, Triangle, Square, White Noise, and Pink Noise.

+br.delay.1.0 A stereo delay with more dynamic features than the typical stock plugin.
+Analog and digital modes, along with cross feedback features, and tape warp effects will be featured.

+br.comber.1.0 Not your typical comb filter.
+A cascade of all pass filters create many chaotic possibilities.
+Almost a granular sound.

+br.looper.1.0 Not your typical looper.
+Various granular effects will be a feature.

+br.modulator.1.0 A variety of modulators (chorus, flanger, phasor, tremolo, vibrato) with a variety of LFOs with folding and chaotic features

+br.synth.detect.1.0 A synth that takes in an audio signal and turns it into a synth.

+Many more.....